 Performance and Poetry Highlights

 Most recently, Alyesha was highlighted in the Los Angeles Times and featured on BET in a tribute to George Floyd.
 A recent presenter at AWP 2022, Alyesha has also appeared in the ACLU 2020 Virtual Gala hosted by Billy Porter, in which she delivered a tribute to the late Justice Ginsburg.
 In early 2020, she was featured on OWN (Oprah Winfrey Network) as a poetry instructor on the reality tv series Love Goals.
 In 2019, she collaborated with the Nantucket Project twice, delivering a workshop and performance at their main gathering in Nantucket and another of their events in Irvington, NY.
-Alyesha has previously collaborated with the ACLU of Southern California, writing and performing for their 2018 Bill of Rights Dinner and 95th Anniversary among other events.
-In early 2018, she was filmed for the new series The Assembly with Rosario Dawson.
+Alyesha has previously collaborated with the ACLU of Southern California, writing and performing for a number of their events since 2018.
+Early that same year, she was filmed for the new series The Assembly with Rosario Dawson.
 Some additional collaborations include performing recorded work for Codeblack Films and featuring and writing for Brave New Films.
 In 2015, Alyesha was a speaker for TEDxPasadenaWomen.
 Also, in 2015, she was filmed by PBS/WHYY in Philadelphia, and later featured on the television show, Articulate, an arts magazine show exploring art and creativity in our everyday lives.
 In 2014, Alyesha was selected to be part of a small group of artists featured in the Google Interstellar Project, specifically a "Time Capsule" documentary presented by Google Play and Christopher Nolan, in conjunction with the hit movie, Interstellar.
 In 2012, Alyesha was interviewed by Director and Film Producer, Ron Howard.
 That same year, she was awarded the "Queens Inspire Kings Award" by Kings Rule Together in Philadelphia for her inspiration towards the youth and others via her poetry and community development.
 She has been featured on popular online magazines & platforms such as Huffington Post, For Harriet, Blavity, Afropunk, Button Poetry, Buzzfeed, Bustle & more.